Cyclenerd/google-cloud-litellm-proxy/README.md

     --quiet
 ```

 Done!
-You can now access via the proxy the LLM models:
+Now wait three to five minutes and then you can test via the proxy the LLM models:

 ```bash
 MY_LITELLM_PROXY_URL="$(gcloud run services list --filter="litellm-proxy" --format="value(URL)" --quiet)"